janithpet/arbiter/README.md

 # arbiter
-A lightweight unit test library for C.
+A lightweight unit test library written in C.